 Being on the west coast is weird sometimes - we are three hours off from games that start on the East Coast and that means our tailgating foods are generally closer to brunch than dinner.
 Personally, I like to spice things up and I'm tired of the traditional recipes.
 Sure, you could have wings and mostaccioli but let's do something different.
 That's why I created this Brazilian-inspired omelette recipe featuring some products provided to me by the folks over a babbleboxx to create our own tailgate brunch experience.

 When you think of Brazil, most people think only of sun-soaked beaches, sugar cane, and beautiful people.
 What they don't understand is that Brazilian culture is shaped by hundreds of years of immigration from Africa, Europe, and Asia.
 One of the biggest culinary influences - aside from Portuguese - is Italian.
 So what we've created here is a omelette that blends Portuguese, Italian, and Brazilian cuisine together to create something super special and easy to make.

-These ingredients are portioned per omelette designed to be shared with two people (or one hungry man like myself!).
-Scale portions as needed for your crew including making one giant omelette to split and serve individual portions.
+These ingredients are portioned per omelet designed to be shared with two people (or one hungry man like myself!).
+Scale portions as needed for your crew including making one giant omelet to split and serve individual portions.

 - 4 Eggs

 - 1 Tbs Butter